Instrument/oculus-bridge/README.md

 ## Requirements

+- An Oculus Rift
 - A browser that supports websockets
-- An Oculus Rift
+- The OculusBrige application

 ## Basic Usage